lanaadilraboei/lanaadilraboei/README.md

 I'm a Data Science student at the University of Jeddah with interests in data analysis, business intelligence, AI, applied research, and creative problem-solving.

-I have experience in applied research, volunteering, photography, training, and data analysis using Microsoft Excel, Power BI, and SAS.
+I have experience in data analysis using Microsoft Excel, Power BI,SAS,jupyter, SQL, applied research,Machine learning, volunteering and photography.
 I enjoy building data-driven solutions that create positive impact.

 ## 🔭 Currently Working On
 - Improving my skills in Data Science and Business Intelligence